bekk/bekk-christmas/post/functional/functors-what-are-they.md

 `RemoteData.map` makes it easy for us to transform this value without a case statement where we need to handle every possible state of the type.

-This is the same as the code above:
+This has the same functionality as the code above:

 ```
 RemoteData.map transformFunction remoteDataValue